What Are the Treatments for Menopause?

 As an alternative treatment for menopause symptoms of the vagina, your doctor may prescribe a vaginal cream to help stop the thinning of vaginal tissues and improve lubrication.There are estrogen-based creams and a non-estrogen cream called Intrarosa (prasterone) that reduces the severity of pain with intercourse as a result of thinning vaginal tissues.

 Your diet can also help you get through menopause:

-Eat foods high in plant estrogens -- such as soy beans and soy milk.
+- Eat foods high in plant estrogens -- such as soybeans and soy milk.
 Some research suggests soy may ease symptoms such as hot flashes.
 Other research shows it may raise the risk of cancer in women who have a uterus.
 Nuts and seeds, fennel, celery, parsley, and flaxseed oil may also help.

-An extract of black cohosh is thought to reduce symptoms without causing the problems associated with estrogen.
+- An extract of black cohosh is thought to reduce symptoms without causing the problems associated with estrogen.
 However, this herbal supplement may cause side effects including stomach upset, cramping, and headaches.
 There is also some concern that black cohosh may be associated with liver damage.

 It is important to understand that there is little scientific evidence regarding the effectiveness of these alternative treatments.

 Regular exercise can help minimize the symptoms of menopause and maintain overall good health.
 Yoga, meditation, deep breathing and other relaxation techniques can reduce the stress of menopause.
 It’s also a good idea to finally kick any old, unhealthy habits, such as smoking or drinking too much alcohol.